hipe/tmx/doc/018-installing-and-deploying-python.md

     `Pipfile` and `Pipfile.lock` files (introduced [below](#f)).
-    generally this redundancy would be a bad thing: it would be best (per don't-repeat-yourself (DRY)) to have exactly one authoritative place where this value “lives”. however, we maintain the redundancy for now because we want to track changes in the _patch_ number, something that the `Pipfile` seems disinterested in. this is all subject to change.
+    generally this redundancy would be a bad thing: it would be best (per don't-repeat-yourself (DRY)) to have exactly one authoritative place where this value “lives”. however, we maintain this redundancy for now because we want to track changes in the _patch_ number, something that the `Pipfile` seems disinterested in. this is all subject to change.
     (that is, we might stop keeping the version number in this document.))